 What makes this 2-move full body kettlebell workout effective?

 These two exercises also make Pavel's workout a super-simplified push-pull workout; it combines a pull movement, the swing, with a push movement, the dip.
-Our version puts a twist on this because not only we all want big arms and pecs, we also want to use the least amount of equipment and having a multi-gym equipped with a dip station is not considered minimalist, in our books anyway.
+Our version puts a twist on this because not only do we all want big arms and pecs, but we also want to use the least amount of equipment and having a multi-gym equipped with a dip station is not considered minimalist, in our books anyway.

 Warm up, cool down and nutrition